rabbi-lion/arch-linux-install-guide/README.md

 reboot
 ```

-Remove the Arch Linux installation media when the machine begins rebooting.
+Remove the Arch Linux installation media when appropriate.

 ## Post-installation

-After booting into the new system, log in using the user account created during installation.
+After rebooting, log in using the user account created during installation.

 This guide intentionally stops at the base operating system installation.
 Desktop environments, window managers and other post-installation configuration are kept separate.